wp-plugins/helloify-contact-form-and-live-chat/readme.txt

 = Where do I login to Helloify? =

 Visit any page of your site, and click the pencil icon on the Helloify button.
-You can complete the full registration there and then you can use http://dashboard.helloify.com to chat with website visitors or use any of the native apps at http://helloify.com/apps.
+You can complete the full registration there and then you can use https://dashboard.helloify.com to chat with website visitors or use any of the native apps at http://helloify.com/apps.

 == Screenshots ==

 1. This screen shot shows how Helloify looks at the front of your site
+2. This is the contact form that visitors see when you're unavailable to chat
-2. This is a screenshot of the main Helloify app
+3. This is a screenshot of the main Helloify app

 == Changelog ==